 - Lingual Braces: $8,000—10,000

-Your insurance may or may not cover some or potentially even all of your procedures.
-You should consult with your dental health team and insurance to find out more.
+Your insurance may or may not cover some or potentially even all of your procedures, so you should consult with your dental health team and insurance to find out more.
+We also offer low monthly payments for braces.
+Call your orthodontist in Houston at 713-691-8880 to learn more.

 The average length of time that most people need to wear their braces is 24 months, though it can range from 18 months to 30 months.
 The length of time you need to wear braces will depend on how severe the problem is, your age and current oral health, how well the treatment plan works for you, and how well you stick to the rules/limitations of the plan.